Skip to Content

-1. Labradors Are Loving and Affectionate
+1. They are Loving and Affectionate

 On the Labrador Retriever breed standard page, the AKC gives this breed a full mark for an affectionate dog.
 The Labrador’s loving temperament explains why most dog owners in the US and worldwide choose this breed.